 Contaminated land consultant certification

 Contaminated land consultant certification schemes have recently been developed to ensure those consultants dealing with contaminated sites have the necessary competencies to carry out the work.
-These certifications include the Site Contamination Practitioners Australia (SCPA) scheme and the Environment Institute of Australia and New Zealand’s (EIANZ) Contaminated Land Assessment Specialist Certified Environmental Practitioner (CLA Specialist CEnvP) scheme.
-Soil Science Australia (SSA) is also developing a Certified Professional Soil Scientist Contaminated Site Assessment and Management (CPSS CSAM) certification.
+These certification schemes include:

-The EPA recognises both the SCPA and CLA Specialist CEnvP certifications as providing a thorough process for certifying contaminated land consultants to an acceptable minimum standard of competency.
-The EPA will review the suitability of recognising the CPSS CSAM certification when further details become available.
+The EPA recognises the SCPA, the CLA Specialist CEnvP and CPSS CSAM certifications as providing a thorough process for certifying contaminated land consultants to an acceptable minimum standard of competency.

 New requirements for reporting to EPA

-The EPA will require all reports submitted to the EPA to comply with the requirements of the Contaminated Land Management Act 1997 (CLM Act) to be prepared, or reviewed and approved, by a certified SCPA or EIANZ CLA Specialist CEnvP practitioner.
+The EPA will require all reports submitted to the EPA to comply with the requirements of the Contaminated Land Management Act 1997 (CLM Act) to be prepared, or reviewed and approved, by a certified SCPA, CLA Specialist CEnvP or CPSS CSAM practitioner.
 The requirement includes reports associated with a:

 - preliminary investigation order